How to Create a Strong Brand Name

 The name of the company’s founder, often their last name, is used as a brand name, such as Ford or Zeiss.

-Founder names can be perceived as old-fashioned and may not sound very emotional.
+Additionally, founder names can be perceived as old-fashioned and may not sound emotional enough.

 Descriptive name